Skip to Content

 • An email when your building permit is ready for pickup and how to pay.

-We offer a variety of payments options, including:
+We offer a variety of payment options, including:

 • Telephone and Internet banking.